ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/Spin.rst

 Spin
 ====

 Invokes the Spin ROS2 action server, which is implemented by the nav2_recoveries module.
+It performs an in-place rotation by a given angle.
-This action is using in nav2 Behavior Trees as a recovery behavior.
+This action is used in nav2 Behavior Trees as a recovery behavior.

 Input Ports
 -----------